ootbingo/oot-bingo-generator/doc/BALANCING.md

 Before looking at the synergy filters, it's important to understand how synergy numbers of multiple goals get combined to a total synergy.
 Imagine we have a row containing three goals with a `hovers` synergy: *4 Compasses* with 2, *Shadow Temple Boss Key* with 1.5 and *Beat the Water Temple* with \*1.
 What is the total amount of `hovers` synergy in this row?
 By default, the **highest number always gets dropped**, and the rest gets summed.
-So in this example the row has a `hovers` synergy of `1.5+1=2.5`.
+So in this example, the row has a `hovers` synergy of `1.5+1=2.5`.

 This rule goes for any amount of goals: in the case of two goals, the higher number gets removed and only the lower number is counted.
-If there is only one goal in a row with a certain synergy, that gets ignored; you need at least two goals for a synergy to have effect.
+If there is only one goal in a row with a certain synergy, that gets ignored; you need at least two goals for a synergy to have an effect.

 ### Filters

 The synergies of almost all columns on the sheet get combined as just described.
 But there are a few ones that work differently.
 These are columns where the first row with **synergy filters** contains a filter.
 A filter starts with the word `min` or `max`, followed by a positive or negative number.
 If the word is `min`, you look at the lowest numbers, and if it's `max`, you look at the highest.
+The filter `min 2` means that you take the lowest 2 synergies.
+If the filter is `max 1`, you take the highest synergy.
+For negative numbers you take everything *except* for an amount at the end.
+So `min 2` means that you take all lowest synergies, but leave out the highest 2.
+And `max 1` means you take all the highest synergies and leave out the lowest value.

+Note that columns on the sheet without a stated synergy filter all implicitly get the filter `min -1`, since for those the highest value is always removed.

+So what's the point of these filters?
+Take the `legitlacs` column for example, which aims to prevent free light arrows.
+It has a synergy value of *100* for Beat Shadow, Beat Spirit and Light Arrow goals.
+If the standard filter of `min -1` would be applied, only one out of those three could appear in a row.
+But two out of these three would also be okay, since only all three results in Light Arrows being free.
+Therefore, this column has a filter of `min -2`, which removes the two highest synergies.
+Beat Shadow and Beat Spirit can appear together, or Light Arrow and Beat Shadow for example.
+In those cases, both synergies get removed.
+But if all three appear, one synergy of a 100 remains, which is always too high for the generator to allow.

+Another example are the `endon` synergies, with a `max -1` filter.

 ## Goal information